Gibbs-type Indian buffet processes

 \section{Experiments}

-We demonstrate the differences between several subclasses of the Gibbs-type IBP with numerical experiments.
-We do not implement models with $\discount<0$ here due to computational difficulties (see \cref{sec:computation} for details).
+We now demonstrate the differences between several subclasses of the Gibbs-type IBP.
+We do not implement models with $\discount<0$ here due to computational difficulties (as discussed in the supplementary material).
 This section will therefore focus on subclasses of the Gibbs-type IBP with $\discount \in [0,1)$.
 See \cref{sec:conclusion} for a further discussion.

-For every $i\le n$, assume that data point $Y_i$ is composed of $p$ measurements $Y_i \defas (Y_{i,1}, \dotsc, Y_{i,p})$.
+For every $i\le n$, assume that data point $Y_i$ is composed of $p$ measurements \: \: ${Y_i \defas (Y_{i,1}, \dotsc, Y_{i,p})}$.
 Consider the following factor analysis model for $Y$: